Torrance California

 At one time, Coast Christian Schools (now Valor Christian Academy) maintained a high school campus in Torrance.

-Torrance is in the El Camino Community College District, although the campus of El Camino College is just outside the city limits in unincorporated El Camino Village.
+Torrance is in the El Camino Community College District.
+The campus El Camino College is mostly outside the city limits in unincorporated Alondra Park, while a portion is in the Torrance City limits.
 El Camino College was founded in 1947, and the campus covers 126 acres (0.51 km2).
 As of 2011, the college enrolls over 25,000 students each semester.

 The Los Angeles Times is the metropolitan area's newspaper.